Torture Garden (fetish club)

 Torture Garden (abbreviated as TG) is a fetish club in London, England.
 The club started in 1990 and is now Europe's largest fetish club.
-It features dance floors, musical acts, performance art, fashion shows, and a BDSM dungeon.
+It features dance floors, musical acts, performance art, fashion shows, a couples room, and a BDSM dungeon.

 Initially threatened with closure by the police, it is now described as "legendary" and "a capital institution" by Time Out magazine.
 It has also been described as "a combination of a fetish, S/M, body art, Modern Primitives, straight, gay, performance art, body ritual, fashion, techno/industrial/atmospheric music, multimedia, and cyberspace club".

+It is named for the novel The Torture Garden by Octave Mirabeau.

 Atmosphere

 The co-founder of TG described the experience as "like entering a scene from a movie", and said that "we are basically about the celebration of sexuality and fantasy in a safe environment".
 A lack of intimidating or threatening behaviour is characteristic of the club, in contrast to most nightclubs.
 One journalist reported the "welcoming, liberating, anything-goes atmosphere".

 There is a strict dress code: "Fantasy Fetish, SM, Body Art, Drag, Rubber, Leather, PVC goes, but no cotton t-shirts, street wear, or regular club wear".
 This has been summarised as "if what you’re wearing wouldn’t get you stared at in the street, don’t bother even queuing up to get in".